nmawulorm/calculator/README.md

 Download this project, observe how it was done and learn new things from it.

-Contact me on my telegram when you encounter any problem.
+Contact me on my telegram when you encounter any problem.ECHO is on.
+Added this line for test purposes